*

-4BR manages to catch up with David Childs as he is putting the final preparations in place ahead of the world premiere of a new Euphonium Concerto written for him by the renowned Scottish composer Sir James MacMillan.
+4BR manages to catch up with David Childs as he is about to put the final preparations in place ahead of the world premiere of a new Euphonium Concerto written for him by the renowned Scottish composer Sir James MacMillan.

-After dropping his children off at school, he is straight into rehearsal mode on a work that already created a great deal of critical interest.
+After dropping his children off at school he is hanging up his car keys before going straight into rehearsal mode on a work that already created a great deal of critical interest.

 Welsh world premiere and broadcast